An explicit algorithm for normal forms in small overlap monoids: A linear time algorithm for the uniform word problem

-\begin{proof} In order to decide whether the presentation satisfies $C(4)$ we start by computing the maximal piece prefix $X_r$ and the maximal piece suffix $Z_r$ for each relation word $u_r$.
-By Proposition~\ref{pieces-complexity}, this step can be performed in $O(N)$ time.
-The presentation is $C(4)$ if for every relation word $u_r$, $|X_r| + |Z_r| < |u_r|$ and the middle word $Y_r$ is not a piece.
-It suffices to show that it can be determined in $O(N)$ time whether or not $Y_r$ is a piece for every $r$.
+\begin{proof} In order to decide whether the presentation satisfies $C(4)$ we start by computing the maximal piece prefix $X_r$ and the maximal piece suffix $Z_r$ for each relation word $W_r$.
+By \cref{pieces-complexity}, this step can be performed in $O(N + n)$ time.
+The presentation is $C(4)$ if for every relation word $W_r$, $|X_r| + |Z_r| < |W_r|$ and the middle word $Y_r$ is not a piece.
+It suffices to show that it can be determined in $O(N + n)$ time whether or not $Y_r$ is a piece for every $r$.

 Any word $w\in A ^ *$ is a piece if and only if $w$ equals the longest prefix of $w$ that is a piece.
-In the proof of Proposition~\ref{pieces-complexity}, we showed how to compute the maximal piece prefix of the relation words in $R$ using a generalised suffix tree in $O(N)$ time.
-The longest prefix of $Y_r$ that is a piece can be determined in $O(|Y_r|)$ time by following the path from the root of the same generalised suffix tree labelled by $Y_r$ and finding the node that is the parent of the leaf node $(r, |X_r|)$.
-If this node is the root node, the longest prefix of $Y_r$ that is a piece is $\varepsilon$.
-Otherwise, the parent of the leaf node $(r, |X_r|)$ is an internal node and the longest prefix of $Y_r$ that is a piece is the label of the path that starts at the root and ends at that internal node.
-Hence this final step can also be completed in $O(N)$ time. \end{proof}
+In the proof of \cref{pieces-complexity}, we showed how to compute the maximal piece prefix of the relation words in $R$ using a generalized suffix tree in $O(N + n)$ time.
+The longest prefix of $Y_r$ that is a piece can be determined in $O(|Y_r|)$ time by finding the last internal node $\nu$ on the path from the root of the same generalized suffix tree labelled by $Y_r$; the node $\nu$ is the parent of the leaf node $(r, |X_r|)$.
+If $\nu$ is the root node, then the longest prefix of $Y_r$ that is a piece is $\varepsilon$.
+Otherwise, the longest prefix of $Y_r$ that is a piece is the label of the path from the root node to $\nu$.
+Hence determining whether or not every $Y_r$ is a piece can also be completed in total $O(N + n)$ time. \end{proof}

+If any of the words in $R$ is empty, then the presentation $\left\langle A\,|\, R\right\rangle$ is not $C(4)$.
+If all of the words are non-empty, then the number of relation words $n$ is bounded above by the sum of the lengths of the relation words $N$.
+Hence the $O(N + n)$ time complexity in \cref{pieces-complexity} and~\cref{decideC4-complexity} becomes $O(N)$.